 The trend of the ST windows is shown in Fig. 1-7.
 The index increased gradually from 2007, when the historically lowest level was observed, to 2011, and then has kept at the same level about 0.5.
-The most recent data point (2015) showed an upturn and was greater than the past 5-year average.
+Recent two years' data points (2015 and 2016) showed upturns and the 2016 point was near the past 5-year average.
 It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 or 12+ age groups (Fig. 1-1 and Fig. 1-5e and 1-5f), suggesting that the series could partly capture some signal of spawning stock dynamics.

-Comparison of CPUE indices between Korean, Taiwanese and Japanese longline fisheries
+Comparison of standardized CPUEs between Korean and Japanese longline fisheries

-Comparisons of CPUE index trends between Korean, Taiwanese and Japanese longline fisheries by CCSBT statistical area (areas 8 and 9) were shown in Fig. 1-8.
-Korean (Hoyle et al. 2016) and Taiwanese (Wang et al. 2016) CPUE indices was based on age-aggregated (all ages), operational (set-by-set) catch and effort data while Japanese CPUE indices (w0.5 and w0.8 with all vessels data) were based on data aggregated by 5x5 degree square and age (age 4+).
-Japanese CPUE indices were separately calculated for area 8/July to September and for area 9/May to July considering spatiotemporal overlaps of operations of Japanese fishery with Korean fishery for comparison (Lee et al. 2014).
+Comparisons of standardized CPUE trends between Korean and Japanese longline fisheries by CCSBT statistical area (areas 8 and 9) are shown in Fig. 1-8.
+Korean CPUE was based on age-aggregated (all ages), operational (set-by-set) catch and effort data (Hoyle et al. 2017) while Japanese core vessels CPUE was based on data aggregated by 5x5 degree square and age (age 4+) (Itoh and Takahashi 2017).
+Japanese core vessels CPUE was separately calculated for area 8 and for area 9 considering spatiotemporal overlaps of operations of Japanese fishery with Korean fishery for comparison (Lee et al. 2014).
+Note the core vessels CPUE was computed by using the equation exp(intercept + year + yeararea + (lat 35year + lat40year)/2) - 0.2 with GLM standardization estimates (cf. Informal Record of the June 2017 CPUE Web Meeting).